Harriett Lothrop

 Harriett Lothrop was an American author also known by her pseudonym Margaret Sidney (June 22, 1844 – August 2, 1924).
 In addition to writing popular children's stories, she ran her husband Daniel Lothrop's publishing company after his death.
 After they bought The Wayside country house, they worked hard to make it a center of literary life.

-Biography
+She wrote the popular Five Little Peppers series.
+Lothrop was also the founder of the Children of the American Revolution.

+Early life

 Harriett Mulford Stone was born in New Haven, Connecticut, in 1844.The daughter of New Haven architect Sidney Mason Stone, she was “brought up in an atmosphere of culture and learning enhanced by free access to her father’s large library.”
 From early girlhood she “delighted in creating imaginary people”.
 She was educated at seminaries near her home and graduated from Miss Dutton's School at Grove Hall in New Haven in 1862.
 While a student there “she displayed such mental alertness, combined with retentive memory and a great imaginative and poetic talent that she was marked for future success.”

 She traveled extensively in the United States, and began creating literary compositions early in life.
 According to a Hartford Courant article, "she wrote constantly but destroyed manuscripts".

+Career

 She published nothing until 1878 when, at the age of 34, she began sending short stories to Wide Awake, a children's magazine in Boston.
 Two of her stories, "Polly Pepper's Chicken Pie" and "Phronsie Pepper's New Shoes", proved to be very popular with readers.
 Ella Farman, the editor of the magazine, requested that Stone write more.

 The success of Harriett's short stories prompted her to write Five Little Peppers and its 11 sequels.
 The original novel was first published in 1881, the year that Stone married Daniel Lothrop.
 Daniel had founded the D. Lothrop Company of Boston, who published Harriett's books under her pseudonym, Margaret Sidney.

+Home

 Harriett and Daniel may have both had an interest in history and in famous authors.
 In 1883, they purchased the house in which both Louisa May Alcott and Nathaniel Hawthorne had lived.
 Nicknamed The Wayside, the house is located in Concord, Massachusetts.
 The year after Harriett and Daniel moved into the house, Harriett gave birth to their daughter, Margaret, at the age of 40.

+Life after her husband's death

 Daniel Lothrop died on March 18, 1892, when Harriett was 48 and their daughter was just 9 years old.
 There was a gap in the release of the Five Little Peppers books from 1892 to 1897, while Harriett continued to run the publishing company Daniel founded.
 Eventually, she sold the company, which later became Lothrop, Lee & Shepard Co.
 It continued to publish Harriett's books under the name Margaret Sidney when Harriett resumed writing the Five Little Peppers series.

 She died at the age of 80.
+Her archival material is housed at the University of Florida's George A. Smathers Libraries.